Sunlitspace542/ultrastarfox/README.md

 # HackerStarFox
-Star Fox (SNES, 1993) source code, with modifications for easier creation of ROM hacks
+Star Fox (SNES, 1993), with modifications for easier creation of ROM hacks

 For compile options, see SG/VARS.INC.